Verduttio/Polyomino-solver-inputConverter/README.md

 # Polyomino-solver-inputConverter

-This program converts polyominoes in ASCII representation to their number representation (block coordinates).
+This program converts polyominoes in ASCII representation to their number representation (block coordinates) and vice versa.
 This is an extension for `Polyomino-solver` repository.

 Usage: